StackVista/stackstate-docs/setup/installation/openshift_install.md

 ## See also

 * [Create a `nonha_values.yaml` file](/setup/installation/kubernetes_install/non_high_availability_setup.md)
-* For other configuration and management options, please refer to the Kubernetes documentation - [manage a StackState Kubernetes installation](kubernetes_install/)
+* For other configuration and management options, refer to the Kubernetes documentation - [manage a StackState Kubernetes installation](kubernetes_install/)